 Brittany comes to us from another transportation nonprofit, Community Cycling Center, where she was most recently Development Director.
 When asked what inspired her to shift focus to multimodal transportation, Brittany said:

-I believe that everyone deserves safe, reliable access to the places they want to go, and that more options are needed to make this a reality.
-When someone can’t access work, community or recreation–just because they can’t drive or don’t have a car–it has countless ripple effects on their health and well-being.
+I believe that everyone deserves safe, reliable access to the places they want to go, and that we need more options to make this a reality.
+When someone can’t access work, community or recreation, just because they can’t drive or don’t have a car, it has countless ripple effects on their health and well-being.

 Outside of her day job, Brittany continues to pursue that mission by volunteering and organizing activities for Adventure Cycling Association, Cycle Oregon, Radical Adventure Riders, BikePOC PNW and Next Up.
 She’s excited to be at a point in her career where she has the time and skills to give back and mentor others in the nonprofit community.